Hackfront-ITA/IoT-Algorithms-Project/docs/technology.md

 SDO to GND is needed to signal the accelerometer to use the main I2C address (0xE5).

 #### Battery

+Our battery is a standard 3.7V Li-Po battery, like the ones that are found in smartphones/tablets.

 The Heltec board provides also a voltage regulator and a BMS (battery management system) with a dedicated 2-pin connector for a Li-Ion/Li-Po battery.